vxst/vxst/README.md

 > I will read all the emails send to me@vx.st and vxst@riseup.net at least once a week.
 If you (using gmail, outlook and zju mail) can't contact me with GPG encrypted email that send to both addresses in 28 days, or the reply email is not signed by the 48667DEF key, you can assume I have been dead.

+#### Situation Check
+ * You can send me a GPG signed and encrypted email.
+I will reply within 7 days to confirm my status.
+ * You can watch the [Canary](canary.md), which will stop update when I'm dead.

 ### 这里是琴春哦👋

 > 永远坚强，永远善良，永远卓越